nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-aspera-connector.md

 ### Aspera Configuration

-We need to configure 2 nodes, one for upload and one for download, each one will bet attached to one S3 bucket in Nuxeo:
+We need to configure 2 Aspera nodes; one for upload and one for download.
+Each node will be attached to one S3 bucket in Nuxeo:

-- The main Nuxeo S3 bucket in Nuxeo is going to be used for download purpose
+- The main Nuxeo S3 bucket in Nuxeo is used for download purposes
-- While the S3 transient store bucket is used for upload purpose
+- The S3 transient store bucket is used for upload purposes

-Follow this [documentation](https://aspera.ibmaspera.com/help/transfer_service/managing_transfer_service_with_aspera_apis/adding_a_transfer_service_node_to_the_organization-1) to attach these S3 buckets to Aspera.
+Follow this [documentation](https://aspera.ibmaspera.com/help/admin/nodes/adding_aws_s3_bucket) to attach S3 buckets to Aspera.

-While following the documentation above, pay attention to the fact that for `Download` the IAM role used by Aspera only needs `READ` permissions on the bucket, so the policy attached to this role can be added like this:
+NOTE: In the documentation above, for `Download` the IAM role used by Aspera only needs `READ` permissions on the bucket.
+The policy attached to this role can be added as shown in this sample:

 ```
 {